tylerreece/NetGrok-II/README.md

 ### 6. Run the server.

+   First, ensure you are using the proper virtual environment by using the command:

+   source venv/bin/activate

+   Then run the server.
 In the main directory:

    python3 server.py

    This will run the server hosted on netgrok.eecs.net on port 5000.
+You can change the port by changing the constant declaration at the top of the file.

 ### 7. Navigate to visualization page.